lingmee/ming-lee/Home.md

 # Welcome to the El-Plugins wiki!

-This wiki page aims to provide valuable information to **Discord Users** on using these Plugins made by El.
+This wiki page aims to provide valuable information to **users** on using these Plugins made by El.

 ## Quick Navigation